South Kesteven one of just 12 areas where women outnumber men on council

-Just over half of South Kesteven's councillors are female – making it one of only 12 areas in England where that is the case.
+Just over half of South Kesteven's councillors were female in 2021 – making it one of only 12 areas in England where that is the case.

 Ahead of International Women's Day on March 8, equality campaigners are urging women to stand for election to ensure they are no longer outnumbered in the council chamber.